Dmitriyrus99/custom-erpnext/ferum_custom/docs/integrations.md

 - possibly /login or a /start that initiates linking.
 - But since the environment is internal, they might pre-provision or manually link.

-- /new_request – likely for clients.
+- /new_issue – likely for clients.
 - The bot will collect needed info (maybe through a guided conversation: "Which project or object is this for?"
 "Describe the issue:" etc.).
-- Then it calls the API to create the request.
+- Then it calls the API to create the issue.

-- /my_requests – for engineers to retrieve a summary of their open tasks.
+- /my_issues – for engineers to retrieve a summary of their open tasks.
-- The bot calls GET /requests?assigned_to=me and formats a list in the chat.
+- The bot calls GET /issues?assigned_to=me and formats a list in the chat.

-- /request_status <ID> or clicking a button – to get status of a given request, though an engineer likely knows their tasks; a client might query status by ID if they have multiple.
+- /issue_status <ID> or clicking a button – to get status of a given issue, though an engineer likely knows their tasks; a client might query status by ID if they have multiple.

 - /set_status <ID> <Status> – for engineers or PMs to update a request’s status (start work or complete).
 - The bot verifies the command format and calls the API.
 - The response is then relayed (success or error).

-- /upload_photo <ID> – the bot will prompt user to send a photo, then attach it to the given request.
+- /upload_photo <ID> – the bot will prompt user to send a photo, then attach it to the given issue.
 - Behind scenes, the bot receives the photo file, possibly resizes if needed, then calls the attachments API as described.
 - It might confirm "Photo attached."

 /help – lists available commands and their syntax.

-### Perhaps specialized ones like /analytics for Admin to get KPI summary (the bot then calls an analytics routine to gather key metrics and replies with something like “Open Requests

-- 5, Avg Close Time: 2d, This Month Revenue: $X”).
+Perhaps specialized ones like /analytics for Admin to get KPI summary (the bot then calls an analytics routine to gather key metrics and replies with something like “Open Issues - 5, Avg Close Time: 2d, This Month Revenue: $X”).

 ### WhatsApp Integration